 Semester Information

 Credit Hours: 2 Contact Hours:

 Class Hours: Lab Hours: Clinical Hours:

 2 0 0

 Course Information

-Course Description:

-Course Description: This course covers anatomical and pathological information about the components of the neck, chest, abdomen, and pelvic systems.
-Emphasis is placed upon identification of anatomy and pathology on MI abdomen, and pelvic systems.
+This course covers anatomical and pathological information about the components of the neck, chest, abdomen, and pelvic systems.
 Emphasis is placed upon identification of anatomy and pathology on MRI images of the neck, chest, abdomen, and pelvic systems.
 Upon completion, the student should be able to identify anatomy and pathology of the neck, chest, abdomen, and pelvic systems.